T20X/notes/C++Classes.md

  A union cannot have base classes and cannot be used as a base class.

  A union cannot have non-static data members of reference types.

+IMPORTANT!!!!
+All union objects would start at the same address and would have the same alignment (largest possible) IMPORTANT!!!!
+Union members are pointer interconvertible, but derefercing those pointer may not be valid depending on what active member of the union is
+IMPORTANT!!!
+Innitial common sequence can be read from any union member!

 If a union contains a non-static data member with a non-trivial special member function(copy / move constructor, copy / move assignment, or destructor), that function is deleted by default in the union and needs to be defined explicitly by the programmer.If a union contains a non - static data member with a non - trivial default constructor, the default constructor of the union is deleted by default unless a variant member of the union has a default member initializer .